Paige Matheson: Storylines

 Paige arrives in Knots Landing in 1986 on the MacKenzies' doorstep, claiming to be the daughter of Mack MacKenzie (Kevin Dobson).
-She moves in with the MacKenzies, and has an affair with her stepbrother Michael (Pat Petersen).
+She moves in with the MacKenzies, and has an affair with her stepbrother Michael (Patrick Petersen).
 It is later discovered by Mack's wife Karen (Michele Lee) that Paige had fled from her wealthy grandparents and mother Anne (Michelle Phillips) by faking her death.
 Anne turns up to reunite with her daughter and to get Mack back into her life, but she fails.
 Out of spite, she tells Mack and Paige that Greg Sumner (William Devane) is Paige's real father.
 However, a paternity test later confirms that her father is Mack.
 Paige is employed at Lotus Point, where she meets Peter Hollister (Hunt Block) and they began a relationship.
 During an argument, Paige accidentally stabs Peter and kills him.
 Paige begins to work for Greg and they have an affair.
 She falls in love with him, but is crushed when Greg marries Abby Ewing (Donna Mills).
 Paige meets corrupt cop Tom Ryan (Joseph Gian) and their relationship results in a marriage proposal.
 However, on their wedding day, Paige is left at the altar.
 Unknown to her, Greg had blackmailed Tom to leave Paige.
 When Paige discovers this, she and Tom briefly rekindle their relationship.
 Paige later meets Pierce Lawton (Bruce Greenwood), and they work with Gary Ewing (Ted Shackelford) on a tidal energy project.
 This relationship takes a scary turn when Pierce shoots Paige and later kidnaps her after she had recovered.
 During this time, she and Greg fall in and out of love again.
 A while later, Greg leaves shares of the Sumner Group to Paige, Karen, and Mack (in trust for his daughter Meg), and to his sister Claudia Whittaker (Kathleen Noone).
 Paige and Claudia often fight over control of the company.
 Eventually, Claudia sells her shares back to Greg, and Mack gives Meg's shares to Paige, giving her majority control of the company.
 Paige and Greg finally get back together, but after a few years they break up once again when Greg refuses to have children.
 Paige moves to New York.